The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: PIXIE Mission

-Gravitational lensing of the dominant E-mode polarization creates a B-mode foreground.
+Gravitational lensing of the dominant E-mode polarization creates an additional cosmological foreground for measurements of B-mode polarization from primordial tensor perturbations.
+The power spectrum for PIXIE B-mode noise is close to the amplitude for the un-corrected lensing foreground; roughly 70\% of the weight for B-mode polarization analysis results from multipoles $\ell \le 10$ where the primordial B-mode signal pulls away from the lensing foreground.
 The PIXIE 1.6$^\circ$ angular resolution does not permit de-lensing using only PIXIE data; any de-lensing must use external data (e.g. from CIB anisotropy or other CMB missions).
 Table \ref{nilc_pol_table} shows PIXIE B-mode limits for different levels of de-lensing, where the parameter $A_{\rm lens}$ shows the amplitude of the remaining (un-corrected) lensing signal.
 If no de-lensing is performed ($A_{\rm lens} = 1$), the baseline PIXIE mission achieves $\sigma(r) = 0.98 \times 10^{-3}$ for a 95\% confidence upper limit $r_{95} = 2.86 \times 10^{-3}$.
 Residual foregrounds contribute a bias $r_{\rm fg} = 0.41 \times 10^{-3}$, small compared to the noise.
 Neither the B-mode uncertainty nor the foreground residuals depend significantly on the assumed level of de-lensing.
 The fraction of mission observations devoted to polarization (calibrator stowed so that both beams view the sky) can be changed throughout the mission.
 An extended mission with a total of 7 years of polarization observation would improve the B-mode limits to $\sigma(r) = 0.4 \times 10^{-3}$ and $r_{95} = 1.1 \times 10^{-3}$, with foreground bias $r_{\rm fg} = 0.08 \times 10^{-3}$.
 With modest delensing ($A_{\rm lens} = 0.5$), the 95\% confidence upper limits improve to $ 2.6 \times 10^{-3}$ for the baseline mission and $ 0.9 \times 10^{-3}$ for an extended mission.

 PIXIE will also measure E-mode polarization to constrain the optical depth to reionization.
 A similar NILC decomposition using PIXIE and Planck data over the cleanest 70\% of the sky provides uncertainties $\sigma(\tau) = 2.6 \times 10^{-3}$ for the baseline mission and $\sigma(\tau) = 2.5 \times 10^{-3}$ for an extended mission.
 These uncertainties compare well to the cosmic-variance limit $2.03 \times 10^{-3}$.